Hadfield

 Hadfield has a typical household mix, with a lower-than-average median household size

-Family households account for 69.4% of all households, including 32.4% couples with children, 24.0% couples without children, and 11.5% single parent families.
-Non-family households constitute the remaining 30.6%, with lone person households at 27.4% and group households comprising 3.1%.
-The median household size is 2.5 people, which is smaller than the Greater Melbourne average of 2.6.
+Family households compose 69.4% of all households, including 32.4% couples with children, 24.0% couples without children, and 11.5% single parent families.
+Non-family households account for the remaining 30.6%, with lone person households at 27.4% and group households comprising 3.1%.
+The median household size is 2.5 people, smaller than Greater Melbourne's average of 2.6.

 Frequently Asked Questions - Households